1. Shoreline Hazard Mapping Update

 - Check out the other factsheets that have been posted on this page.

-- Due to the COVID-19 situation staff are currently working remotely but Cottage Associations and landowners are welcome to reach out to us for on-line presentations on coastal processes and lake levels.
+- Cottage Associations and landowners are welcome to reach out to us for on-line presentations on coastal processes and lake levels.
 We can provide these presentations in a variety of formats and staff are also available by phone and Zoom video conferencing.
 In addition, recent aerial photos are available to landowners.
 If you’re interested in an on-line presentation or shoreline photo, please contact Patrick Huber-Kidby at phuber-kidby@mvca.on.ca or call 519-335-3557 ext.
 237.